63 Goldstone Crescent

 Brighton & Hove

-Mediation of commercial disputes
+Mediation of commercial and healthcare disputes

 Mediation is a process in which parties to a dispute agree to meet under the chairmanship of a neutral mediator to explore, off the record, whether settlement of their dispute is possible on acceptable terms, or whether they would prefer to continue to have it decided by a judge or arbitrator or by some other means.